Comparing orthogonal calculus and calculus with Reality

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an equivalence of underlying $\infty$-categories. \end{prop} \begin{proof} By~\cite[Theorem 3.3.20(2)]{Hi03}, it suffices to show that the class of colocal equivalences for the cofree model agrees with the class of colocal equivalences for the free model.
-Let $X \to Y$ be a $D_n$-equivalence in the free model for caluclus with Reality, i.e., $D_nX \to D_nY$, is a levelwise weak equivalence in $C_2\T^\sf{free}$.
+is a Quillen equivalence. \end{prop} \begin{proof} By~\cite[Theorem 3.3.20(2)]{Hi03}, it suffices to show that the class of colocal equivalences for the cofree model agrees with the class of colocal equivalences for the free model.
+Let $X \to Y$ be a $D_n$-equivalence in the free model for calculus with Reality, i.e., $D_nX \to D_nY$, is a levelwise weak equivalence in $C_2\T^\sf{free}$.
 Since the identity functor

 preserves all weak equivalences, it follows that $D_nX \to D_nY$ is a levelwise weak equivalence in $C_2\T^\sf{cofree}$.